 At Seton Catholic, students can join a variety of clubs that appeal to every interest - from social justice to trivia to fishing - and much more!
 All clubs are student-run and new clubs can be formed at any time.
 We are always adding new clubs to our lineup, and all students are invited to join at any time!

-Clubs coming soon: Bowling Club, Outdoor Club, D
+Clubs coming soon: Bowling Club, Culinary Club, Rock Climbing Club, Ski Club

 Also known as "The Finer Things," Book Club is an opportunity for students to select, read, and discuss a new book each month.
 Fans of all genres are welcome!